hank880907/weeding-robot/readme.md

 - implement a mechnism to detect if the encoder is disconnected or failed.
 - Fool proof connectors.
 - motor cover laser cut
+- add all the process (program need to launch) to the systemd of raspberry pi. so it will launch everything on boot.